chapmancl/mongo-examples/dynamicmcp/README.md

 ### Configuration Collection

-Create a MongoDB collection to store your MCP configurations (e.g., `mcp_configurations`).
+Create a MongoDB collection to store your MCP configurations (e.g., `mcp_tools`).
 Each document in this collection defines a complete MCP server configuration.
+1. Create a mongodb database called `mcp_config`
+2. Create a mongodb collection called `mcp_tools`
+3. these values can be changed in `settings_aws.py`

 ### Configuration JSON Format